iluvjava/Maths/Notebook 2.0/AMATH 584/Conjugate Gradient with Krylov Subspace.md

 x^{(k + 1)} - x^{(k)} = a_k^+d_k
 $$

+**Note**

+At this point, **claim 1**  has been partially proven, however, the generation of the conjugate vectors still remains to be a mystery.

 > Please compare the above formulation of Krylov Subspace to **Claim 1** in [[Conjugate Gradient]]